-virtual bool open (const std::string &name, ImageSpec &newspec) = 0
+virtual bool open(const std::string &name, ImageSpec &newspec) = 0 true if the file was found and opened successfully.

 Opens the file with given name and seek to the first subimage in the file.
 Various file attributes are put in newspec and a copy is also saved internally to the ImageInput (retrievable via spec().
 From examining newspec or spec(), you can discern the resolution, if it's tiled, number of channels, native data format, and other metadata about the image.